 Hands grappled with the waistband of her skirt.
 "We're just friends," Jack muttered.
 The button popped free, the zipper jerked open, and the seam ripped apart.
 "I don't feel that way about you anymore."
 Fingers inserted themselves between her skin and the waistband of her pantyhose and panties.
 "No, not when you have something fuzzy to curl up with."
 He peeled them down her legs, leaving the material bunched around her ankles.
 "But you belong to me."

-He finally released her.
-She pushed herself off the bed and landed on her butt on the carpeted floor.
+She pushed herself off the bed and landed on her ass on the carpeted floor.
 She scooted away from Jack, but he paid her no attention.
-He stepped completely out of his pants and in his boxers walked toward the dresser.
+He stepped out of his pants and boxers walking toward the dresser.
 While his back was turned, she crawled into the bathroom en suite.